traderjoe-xyz/joe-docs/versioned_docs/version-V2.1/concepts/fees.md

 ## Introduction

-Liquidity Book introduce dynamic fees to allow for surge pricing during high market volatility.
+Liquidity Book introduces dynamic fees to allow for surge pricing during high market volatility.

 Traders pay a swap fee to liquidity providers when performing a swap.
 The total swap fee ($f_s$) will have two components: a **base fee** ($f_b$) and a **variable fee** ($f_v$), which is a function of instantaneous price volatility.
 The fee rate will be applied to the swap amount in each liquidity bin and distributed proportionally to the liquidity providers in that bin.

-- In V2.0, Fees will be held separate from liquidity and claimable by liquidity providers.
+- In V2.0, fees will be held separate from liquidity and claimable by liquidity providers.
-- In V2.1, Fees are added to existing positions and held in reserve.
+- In V2.1, fees are added to existing positions and held in reserve.
 Liquidity providers may claim them when withdrawing from liquidity pools.

 ## Base Fee

-The base fee of a market is configured by protocol owner and determined by the **base factor** ($B$) and the **bin step** ($s$):
+The base fee of a market is configured by the protocol owner and determined by the **base factor** ($B$) and the **bin step** ($s$):

 $$
 f_b = B \cdot s